rotki/rotki/docs/usage_guide.rst

 Adding and Removing Ethereum Tokens
 =========================================

-Rotki will check all of your ethereum accounts for balances of a given list of tokens.
+Rotki will autodetect what tokens you have in your ethereum accounts thanks to Alethio.
+If the query to alethio fails for some reason then you can provide a list of tokens to be tracked and whose balances to query your ethereum node or etherscan for.
 This list can be provided and modified by you.

 To do so scroll down to the "Blockchain Balances" section and look for the "Owned Tokens" fields.